heyoeyo/muggled_sam/README.md

 # Muggled SAM

-This repo contains a simplified implementation of the awesome 'Segment Anything Model' (SAM) from [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything), with the intention of [removing the magic](https://en.wikipedia.org/wiki/Muggle) from the original code base.
-Most of the changes come from separating the different components of the model structure.
+This repo contains a simplified implementation of the awesome 'Segment Anything Model' versions 1 & 2 from [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything), and [facebookresearch/segment-anything-2](https://github.com/facebookresearch/segment-anything-2), with the intention of [removing the magic](https://en.wikipedia.org/wiki/Muggle) from the original code base.
+Most of the changes come from separating/simplifying the different components of the model structure.

 <p align="center">
   <img src=".readme_assets/demo_anim.gif">
 </p>

-While the focus of this implementation is on readability of the code, there are some additional capabilities compared to the original implementation, as well as potential performance improvements due to support for half precision values on GPU.
-Most notably, this implementation does not require input images to be padded and supports arbitrary input resolutions, assuming enough VRAM is available.
+While the focus of this implementation is on readability of the code, this implementation provides support for arbitrary input resolutions, which can improve performance in some cases.

+> [!Note]
-This repo is a (messy) work-in-progress!
+> This repo is a (messy) work-in-progress!
 The end goal is to have something resembling [MuggledDPT](https://github.com/heyoeyo/muggled_dpt).

 ## Getting started

-This repo is still a work-in-progress and only includes a single [run_image.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_image.py) script for now.
+This repo only includes a single [run_image.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_image.py) script for now.
 To use this script, you'll first need to have [Python](https://www.python.org/) (v3.10+) installed, then set up a virtual environment and install some additional requirements.

 ### Install
 First create and activate a virtual environment (do this inside the repo folder after [cloning/downloading](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it):